How to Minimize the Risk of an IRS Audit

 1. Errors or Math Mistakes

-Simple calculation errors, missing forms, or typos are among the top irs audit triggers.
-Even minor mismatches between reported income and what third parties report can prompt an irs audit.
+Simple calculation errors, missing forms, or typos are among the top IRS audit triggers.
+Even minor mismatches between reported income and what third parties report can prompt an IRS audit.
+Avoid it: Double-check your math, ensure all documents are attached, and verify that every income form (W-2, 1099, etc.) matches what you file.

 2. Underreporting or Missing Income

-Failing to report all your income especially from freelance work, cash jobs, or side businesses is one of the biggest red flags.
+Failing to report all your income, especially from freelance work, cash jobs, or side businesses, is one of the biggest red flags.
 The IRS already receives copies of most income forms.
 When they see discrepancies, the system automatically flags the return for review.

 Avoid it: Report all income, even small or irregular amounts.
 Transparency is the simplest way to prevent trouble later.